whatmakeart/whatmakeart.github.io/content/courses/time-based-strategies/2023-fall/07-projection-mapping-3d-objects/07-09-projection-mapping-3d-modeled-object-assignment.md

 - fabricate 3D object
 - 3D model object to scale
 - import 3D model into projection mapping software
+- use at least one control on a generative effect, audio input or other
 - add effects to quads
 - add original media
-- add a minimum of one mask
+- add a minimum of two masks
 - take a ~30 second video of the installation